lirsacc/Responsive-Grid/readme.md

 ####Css Classes

 You cans use the 12 column grid out of the box with the grid.css file.

 The system is pretty basic in itself :

 +	Encapsulate any fluid row in `.row` class, for a 100% width row, use the `.row--full` class
-+	Columns are set with the `.column` class plus the number of column it spans (written in letters), like this `.column.two` to span two columns
++	Columns are set with the `.column-` class plus the number of column it spans (written in letters), like this `.column-two` to span two columns
-+	You can offset columns by adding the class `.offset` plus the number of columns you want to offset it with `.by-number`, like `.by-two`
++	You can offset columns by adding the class `.offset-by-` plus the number of columns you want to offset it with `.offset-by-number`, like `.offset-by-two`
 +	You can hide/display rows; columns or anything with the `no-mobile` and `mobile-only` classes

 ####Sass Mixins